Bundesautobahn 2: Today

-The Dortmund-Lanstrop junction has only been built to give access to the nearby landfill.
+The Dortmund-Lanstrop exit only gives access to the nearby landfill.
 Garbage trucks approach it via the autobahn, then exit via secondary roads.
 The landfill is easily recognizable by the Lanstroper Ei, an old water tower standing on a hill approximately 400 m away from the autobahn.

-Due to its importance as a major thoroughfare for commercial transit and as a trade route connecting the western parts of Germany to neighbouring Central European countries such as Poland, it is often nicknamed Warsaw Avenue or simply Poland Highway.
+Due to its importance as a major thoroughfare for commercial transit and as a trade route connecting the western parts of Germany to neighbouring Central European countries such as Poland, it is often nicknamed Warsaw Avenue or simply the Poland Highway.

 Christian Dzida, keyboardist for the Austrian band Schürzenjäger from 1995 to 1999, was killed in a road accident on Bundesautobahn 2 in November 2009.

 Future

 The A 2 is completely six-lane between the Ruhr area and Berlin.
-The last gap of several years of expansion was closed in mid-December 2011.
-During the long expansion phase, it came again and again to kilometres of traffic jams.
-Despite extensive security measures, there were always numerous serious rear-end collisions involving trucks.
+The final un-widened section was completed in mid-December 2011.
+During the long widening period, traffic jams several kilometres long became a regular feature.
+Despite extensive safety measures, serious rear-end collisions involving trucks were a frequent occurrence.

-At the end of October 2013, after 18 months of construction, the tank and service facility "Lipperland Nord" north of the junction Ostwestfalen / Lippe opened.
-The rest stop Lipperland Süd was already completed.
+At the end of October 2013, after 18 months of construction, the "Lipperland Nord" filling station and service facilities opened north of the Ostwestfalen / Lippe intersection.
+The services at Lipperland Süd had already been completed.

-Lower Saxony and North Rhine-Westphalia want to expand the busy A 2 from Bielefeld to the border to Saxony-Anhalt eight lanes.
-In order to meet the expected increase in traffic, especially of trucks on the important east–west connection, both countries had notified the expansion for the Federal Transport Infrastructure Plan 2030.
-However, the final version of the corresponding demand plan, which came into force at the end of 2016 with the amendment of the Highway Act, now only includes the extension of the motorway triangle Bottrop and Hannover-West, the motorway junction Hannover-Buchholz and the eight-lane extension from Herrenhausen to AD Hannover-West as urgent needs with bottleneck elimination.
-Further needs are the eight-lane expansion of the sections Bad Nenndorf to Herrenhausen and Hannover-West to Hannover-East classified.
+The states of Lower Saxony and North Rhine-Westphalia want to expand the busy A 2 from Bielefeld to the border with Saxony-Anhalt to eight lanes.
+In order to meet the expected increase in traffic, especially of trucks on this important east–west connection, both states have given notice of the expansion under the Federal Transport Infrastructure Plan 2030.
+However, the final version of the relevant plan, which came into force at the end of 2016 with an amendment to the Highways Act, now only includes an extension to the motorway triangle at Bottrop and Hannover-West, the Hannover-Buchholz exit and the eight-lane extension from Herrenhausen to AD Hannover-West, which is needed urgently to resolve frequent bottlenecks.
+Further needs include the eight-lane widening of the sections from Bad Nenndorf to Herrenhausen and Hannover-West to Hannover-East.

-On the approximately 3.5 km section between the interchange Hannover-Ost and Lehrte the side strips were equipped with emergency stop bays, structurally adapted and sold with block marking and released since 28 January in the direction of Berlin and 1 February in the opposite direction as Verflechtungsstreifen.
-Traffic is routed there via LED panels and supplemented variable message signs.
+On the approximately 3.5 km section between the Hannover-Ost interchange and Lehrte, the side strips were equipped with emergency bays, structurally adapted and marked out as "Verflechtungsstreifen" (weaving, or merging lanes) in blocks, on 28 January (in the direction of Berlin) and 1 February (in the opposite direction).
+Traffic is routed there using LED panels and supplementary variable messaging signs.